Testing Your Heart’s Health In Our Office

 Nuclear Stress Test

 A nuclear stress test is a very safe and effective way to evaluate the blood flow through your heart and arteries.
 You may be asked not to eat or drink a few of hours before the test, and you will be given instructions about taking any of your prescription medication.
 It is important not to have any caffeine for 12 hours before the test (as it may interfere with the test).
-This test can take about two-three hours, with periods of rest during the test.
+This test can take about three to four hours, with periods of rest during the test.